1. Home

 How do you calculate cost per kWh?

-To calculate the kWh rate you pay for your electricity, simply divide your total utility bill (minus any flat fees or taxes) by your total power consumption.
-The kWh your utility charges may also be displayed next to the consumption recorded on your electricity bill.
+To calculate the kWh rate you pay for electricity, simply divide your total utility bill (minus any flat fees or taxes) by your total power consumption.
+The kWh rate your utility charges may also be displayed next to the consumption recorded on your electricity bill.

 In some parts of the country, electricity rates will vary throughout the day, week, and year.
 Known as TOU rates or demand-based pricing, utilities with these cost models will charge higher rates for kWh consumption during peak billing hours, which usually occur in the late afternoon and early evening.
 To reduce spending within these billing structures, homeowners can shift heavy electric loads from high-wattage appliances outside of peak demand hours.

-Average Cost Per kWh in the US
+Average cost per kWh in the US

 Solar Panel kWh Explained